December Reflections: Holding Space for Grief and Micro Joys.

 Even in the midst of grief, there are ways to care for yourself:

-Notice micro joys: Small moments matter—a warm cup of tea, your favourite song, a quiet walk outside, or a comforting ritual.
-These little sparks of relief are real and healing.
+• Notice micro joys: Small moments matter—a warm cup of tea, a favourite song, a quiet walk outdoors, or a comforting ritual.
+These small sparks of relief are real, meaningful, and healing.

 Finding Community